 Full resume available upon request.

-Currently in production at SAK Comedy Lab:
+Currently on hiatus at SAK Comedy Lab: